Fast Facts

 The types of ABMs can be grouped into the following three categories:

-Full-service ABMs located on the premises of a financial institution: This kind of ABM typically offers deposit, withdrawal, transfer, bill payment and account balance information services to customers from their financial institution and cash dispensing services to non-customers.
+Full-service ABMs located on the premises of a financial institution: This kind of ABM typically offers deposit, withdrawal, transfer, bill payment, and account balance information services to customers from their financial institution and cash dispensing services to non-customers.

 ABMs owned by a financial institution at an off-premises location: These machines do not generally accept deposits, but typically offer most other services to customers of that financial institution along with cash dispensing services to non-customers.